 But most of all, I am proud of myself for not giving up on myself and being gentle with my not so glamours journey.
 The little girl who dreamed of being a designer and making a positive impact in the world would be proud of who she became today.
 I am so excited to see what the future holds for 2Bodies Swim.
 Here's to 2023 and more lessons!

 My advice for anyone considering starting their entrepreneurial journey is to dive in.
 Here’s a few tips:

 Tip: Don't forget to set aside time for your mental health.
-Doing physical activities or another creative hobby can help you stay positive on challenging days.
+Doing regular physical activities or another creative hobby can help you stay positive on challenging days.

 Tip: Find family or friends who support your goals or can help you.
 You might need help with accounting, legal advice, business support, digital marketing, photos and or online e-commerce assistance.